sellingsolutions/ActiveTouch/README.md

 ## Testing

-* ActiveTouch has support for running integration tests what you need to do is setup your kiwi specs like this:
+* ActiveTouch has support for running integration tests.
+What you need to do is setup your kiwi specs like this:

 ```objective-c